llpeterson/internetworking/basic-ip.md

 deduces that it needs to send the datagram to a router.
 R1 is the only choice—the default router—so H1 sends the datagram over the wireless network to R1.
-Similarly, R1 knows that it cannot deliver a datagram directly to H8 because neither of R1's interfaces is on the same network as H8.
+Similarly, R1 knows that it cannot deliver a datagram directly to H8 because neither of R1's interfaces are on the same network as H8.
 Suppose R1's default router is R2; R1 then sends the datagram to R2 over the Ethernet.
 Assuming R2 has the forwarding table shown in [Table 1](#ipfwdtab), it looks up H8's network number (network 4)